public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 is deleted and its data is expunged by a compacting merge during the read

-then the read MAY be truncated. data index
+then the read MAY be truncated. data index provided that the relevant data has

 not been eradicated by a compacting merge.
 It is not possible to recover